Friday, October 19, 2018

 Career Online High School is a flexible, self-paced program that confers both accredited high school diplomas and certification in selected career paths.

-Business and career resources Budgeting resources, financial coaching, consumer protection guidance, and other money management tools are offered by us and through our various community partnership programs.
+Aside from the everyday savings of using Library resources for free, we can help you find ways to make your dollars work for you.
+Budgeting resources, financial coaching, consumer protection guidance, and other money management tools are offered by us and through our various community partnership programs.

 Free fitness classes are among the opportunities the Library provides for patrons to pursue their health and wellness goals.